 Tip: See Voices’s 6 best vocal warm ups.

 Versatility refers to the different ways you can use your voice and your ability to change how it sounds.
 It takes into account your vocal range, timber (relates to the tone color or tone quality of your voice), tone, enunciation, and other vocal qualities.

 If you can read for a variety of projects or characters, you’re a versatile voice actor.
 Some people, for example, are good at recording commercials and can also do animation voice acting.

 Although these fields may seem polar opposites, a versatile voice actor can work in very different fields of voice acting and be very successful.

-Voices.com offers a great selection of voice over scripts for you to practice and/or create a demo.
+Voices offers a great selection of voice over scripts for you to practice with or to create a demo from.
 These sample scripts cover a wide variety of industries and voice over projects, allowing you to improve your script interpretation and versatility.

-If your recording space allows you to stand and move around in the booth, that’s excellent.
-Standing helps you breathe more clearly.
+3. Move freely: If your recording space allows you to stand and move around in the booth, that’s excellent.
+Standing helps you breathe more easily.
 It also helps you get into character and make natural movements while voice acting.